v0idDE/game-template/README.md

   - `P1Coin` and `P2Coin` represent the coin button LEDs at the base of the machine.

 ## Setup your preview
-The contents of this folder determine how a game is previewed in the UI.
+The contents of the `PreviewMedia` folder determine how a game is previewed in the UI.
 It must at least contain the `preview_config.json` file and a logo image.
 Additionally we recommend that you add a visual preview i.e. videos and/or images and short information about the game.
 From our experience a gameplay video is the best and quickest way to communicate to the user what your game is about.

 All preview files go directly into this folder.
 What each image/video is used for will be configured in the `preview_config.json` file.